 Magnetic storms are near: coronal hole on the Sun has increased by 50%

-Solar wind speed increase expected on August 18
+Increase in solar wind speed is expected on August 18

-A rapid growth of a large coronal hole has been recorded on the Earth-facing side of the Sun, with its area increasing by approximately 50% in 24 hours.
+A rapid growth of a large coronal hole has been recorded on the side of the Sun facing the Earth, with its area increasing by approximately 50% in 24 hours.
 This was reported by the Solar Astronomy Laboratory of the Institute for Space Research (IKI) and the Institute of Solar-Terrestrial Physics (ISZF) of the Russian Academy of Sciences.

 According to the forecast, the increase in solar wind speed will begin on August 18 and may reach 800-900 km/s by August 19-20, which is 2-2.5 times higher than usual.
 However, until then, including the upcoming weekend, the Earth's magnetic field is expected to remain calm.